mandalbiswadip/mandalbiswadip.github.io/_posts/2021-05-29-adversarial-samples.md

 Consider a deep neural network (DNN) that generalizes well on some task.
 It can be object recognition or intent classification.
 We expect such network to be robust to small perturbations of its input, because small perturbation cannot change the output of the deep neural network.
 But it has been observed that even small perturbations to the input causes the model to misclassify.

-The perturbations that make the model misclassify an input are often non-random and can be found via different optimization strategies see for examples (this)[https://arxiv.org/pdf/1412.6572.pdf] and (this)[ and https://arxiv.org/pdf/1607.02533.pdf].
-The inputs obtained after such perturbations are termed (“adversarial examples”)[https://arxiv.org/pdf/1312.6199.pdf].
+The perturbations that make the model misclassify an input are often non-random and can be found via different optimization strategies see for examples [this](https://arxiv.org/pdf/1412.6572.pdf) and [this](https://arxiv.org/pdf/1607.02533.pdf).
+The inputs obtained after such perturbations are termed [“adversarial examples”](https://arxiv.org/pdf/1312.6199.pdf).

 ## Are adverserial examples unique for a given dataset and a model?